kheeva/5_lang_frequency/README.md

 python lang_frequency.py path_to_text_file
 ```

-You can see the result in concole:
+You can see the result in console:
 ```
-dog
-dolphin
-cat
-fish
-parrot
-monkey
-elephant
-eagle
-snake
-bee
+There are ten most frequent words in descending order: dog dolphin cat fish parrot monkey elephant eagle snake bee
 ```

 # Project Goals